Pixlush

 1. JPG (JPEG): The Universal Standard

-Created in the 1990s, the Joint Photographic Experts Group (JPG/JPEG) format is the undisputed king of digital images.
+Created in the 1990s, the JPG format is the undisputed king of digital images.

 • The Good: Absolute universal compatibility.
-Every browser, operating system, app, and smart fridge on Earth can open a JPG.
-It provides excellent lossy compression for photographs.
+Every browser, phone, app, and computer on Earth can open a JPG.
+It is excellent at shrinking photos while keeping them looking good.

-• The Bad: It is an older algorithm.
-It cannot handle transparent backgrounds, and compared to modern formats, it requires larger file sizes to maintain the same level of quality.
+• The Bad: It is an older technology.
+It cannot handle transparent backgrounds, and compared to modern formats, it takes up more storage space to maintain the same level of quality.

 • When to use it: When compatibility is your number one priority.
 If you need to guarantee a file will open for a client or on an older system, use JPG.

-Apple introduced HEIC as the default photo format for iPhones in iOS 11.
-It uses advanced HEVC video compression algorithms applied to still images.
+Apple introduced HEIC as the default photo format for iPhones to save storage space.
+It uses the same advanced technology used to shrink high-definition videos.

 • The Good: It stores incredible quality at roughly half the file size of an equivalent JPG.
-It can also store multiple images in one file (like Live Photos) and supports transparency.
+It can also store multiple images in one file (like Live Photos).

-• The Bad: Poor compatibility outside the Apple ecosystem.
-Many Windows computers, Android devices, and web platforms cannot natively view HEIC files.
+• The Bad: Poor compatibility outside of Apple devices.
+Many Windows computers, Android phones, and websites cannot open HEIC files.

-• The Fix: If you have HEIC photos from your iPhone that you need to upload to a website, you can easily convert them using our free HEIC to JPG Converter.
+• The Fix: If you have HEIC photos from your iPhone that you need to use elsewhere, you can easily convert them using our free HEIC to JPG Converter.

 3. WEBP: The Web Standard

-Developed by Google specifically to make the internet faster, WEBP is the modern standard for web developers and designers.
+Developed by Google specifically to make the internet faster, WEBP is the modern standard for websites and designers.

-• The Good: Unbeatable compression for the web.
+• The Good: Unbeatable space savings.
 WEBP files are typically 25% to 35% smaller than JPGs of the same quality.
-It supports both lossy and lossless compression, and it supports transparent backgrounds (replacing PNGs).
+It can create tiny files for speed or perfect copies for quality, and it supports transparent backgrounds.

-• The Bad: Older software (like legacy versions of Photoshop or very old browsers) might struggle with it, though modern browser support is now nearly 100%.
+• The Bad: Very old software or old browsers might struggle with it, though almost every modern device supports it now.

 • When to use it: If you run a website or a blog, all your images should be WEBP.
-It will drastically improve your SEO and page load speeds.
-You can bulk convert your existing library using our JPG to WEBP tool.
+It will make your pages load much faster and improve your search rankings.
+You can bulk convert your images using our JPG to WEBP tool.

 Summary